Irritable Bowel Syndrome (IBS) In Dogs

 The prebiotics in Bernie’s Perfect Poop are super resilient and can make it all the way through the large intestines unscathed—unlike many other prebiotics in some supplements.
 Inulin acts as a fertilizer to feed the good bacteria in your dog's lower digestive tract.
 Because of its strength and resiliency, it can protect the lining of your dog’s gut better and more efficiently.
 Xylooligosaccharides (XOS) in Perfect Poop are clinically proven to alter gut health in a good way--increasing good gut bacteria and reducing bad with every supplementation.
 Your dog’s bout with colitis begins here--in the gut--and Inulin and XOS act as frontline warriors.

 Probiotics are the good bacteria in your dog's gut.
 Adding that good bacteria through supplementation limits the growth and effects of harmful bacteria.
 The probiotics found in Perfect Poop (Bacillus Subtilis and Bacillus Coagulans) are spore-forming.
-They have the innate ability to crowd out harmful bacteria in your dog’s colon and balance the gut with a thriving colony of good bacteria.
+They have the innate ability to crowd out harmful bacteria in your dog’s colon (also called the large intestine) and balance the gut with a thriving colony of good bacteria.

 When the good bacteria in your dog's gut get the proper nutrition, they multiply and create a healthy environment.
 This healthy environment is prime for optimal overall immunity for your dog too.